 - Support good digestion.
 When you’re under stress, your body diverts energy away from involuntary processes like digestion.
 Cortisol surges can trigger diarrhea.
 So, chewing thoroughly, eating slowly and mindfully, and taking a probiotic and a digestive enzyme can help support digestion and absorption.

 - Essential oils can help!
 I relied heavily on my oils during both the death in my family and my injury.
 I used lavender to help sleep, peace & calming (a blend of calming oils), stress away (a blend specifically designed for stress), and valor (a blend designed to boost courage and well-being).
 Inhaling or diffusing the oils creates immediate calm and wellbeing and boosts immune function.
-I only use these essential oils.

 LIKE WHAT YOU'VE READ?